elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 When composing a message, you can now add images inline and you can include attachments in forwarded messages.
 Plus we've added support for multiple custom signatures.
 You can create as many signatures as you'd like and assign them as the defaults for accounts as needed.
 The new "Insert signature…" menu makes it easy to swap between any of your saved signatures when composing.
 And the composer now always opens in a separate, non-modal window making it much easier to reference a message you're replying to or manage multiple drafts at the same time.
 It also features quite a few more keyboard shortcuts for text formatting, adding attachments, etc.

-Under the hood, it now also uses the File Chooser Portal when selecting attachments and it uses the Background & Autostart portal so you can control its autostart behavior in System Settings → Applications → Startup.
 Mail also does a better job handling changes in your internet connection, and if you like to start Mail manually, it will wait until the first time you've started it to check for new messages in the background.

-## Calendar & Tasks

-Calendar now uses the File Chooser Portal when importing and exporting calendar files, animations when switching months have been updated to match button directions, and it now uses your system accent color instead of its own.
-An issue in tasks where some tasks could become duplicated was resolved, as well as a small visual issue in dark mode.
-Both Calendar & Tasks now use the Background & Autostart portal as well, and their autostart behavior can be controlled in System Settings → Applications → Startup.
-Shoutouts to [Gustavo](https://github.com/marukesu), [Leonhard](https://github.com/leolost2605), and [Claudio](https://github.com/Claudio-code) for their work on office productivity apps this month.

 ## Files

 The headlining feature of this Files release is the new app menu in the headerbar.
 [Jeremy](https://github.com/jeremypw) put together this menu to better improve discoverability for features like zoom and undo/redo as well as to clean up folder context menus.
 The Undo and Redo buttons include tooltips showing what operation will be performed before you click them and we also updated the description for the double-click setting to make it more clear.

 A long requested feature, this month Bulk Rename lands in Files thanks to [Jeremy](https://github.com/jeremypw).
 With this feature, you can select a number of files, secondary-click, and select "Rename…" to get an advanced bulk renaming dialog.
 This is an especially useful feature if you're working with a large collection of photos or spreadsheets or other kinds of files that you may want to rename by creation date or using another sequence or when you have to format a large number of files the same way.
 We're looking forward to your feedback on this feature and improving it to fit your advanced file management needs!

-Plus, thanks to a joint effort between [Jeremy](https://github.com/jeremypw) and [Torikul](https://github.com/torikulhabib), you can now share files via Bluetooth.
+Plus, you can now share files via Bluetooth.
 A new Bluetooth transfer dialog is available by secondary-clicking a file or selection of files and selecting "Send Files via Bluetooth" from the menu.

 This release of Files sports a new Tab Bar powered by LibHandy with improved animations, smoother drag-and-drop, and reorganized tab context menus, bringing it more in line with Web.